dpriskorn/LexUtils/README.md

 # LexUtils
 This is a collection of tools that can be run from a REPL to improve Wikidata.

-The following tools are currently available:
+When LexUtils start you can choose on of the following tools currently available:
 * LexUse (it previously had it's own repository)
-* TODO LexCombine
-* ...your tool idea here...
+* ...your tool idea here... [see So9qs ideas](https://www.wikidata.org/wiki/User:So9q/Tool_ideas)

-When LexUtils start you can choose a tool.
-TODO enable setting of working language

 ## Requirements
 * Python >= 3.7 (datetime fromisoformat needed)